Dear families of the Class of 2023,

 Professor Snow is an avid motorcyclist.
 He and his wife Dale (also a member of the philosophy department) have toured much of the continental U.S. on an old Harley-Davidson and eight European countries on their Ducati.
 They make their home in Guilford, a five-minute walk from campus, where they foster and rehabilitate abandoned and damaged pit bulls for a rescue organization.

-Baltimore 101 – Discovering Baltimore’s Diverse Neighborhoods – Loyola-Notre Dame Library Auditorium
+Stories We Tell: Discovering Baltimore’s Diverse Neighborhoods – Loyola-Notre Dame Library Auditorium

-Presented by Michael Puma, co-director of Messina and Kate Grubb Clark, associate director of external affairs
+Presented by Michael Puma, co-director of Messina

-Learn how Messina helps to introduce students to Baltimore – including its history, our neighbors and over 260 diverse neighborhoods.
+Learn how Messina helps to introduce students to Baltimore – including its history, our neighbors, and over 260 diverse neighborhoods.

 Michael Puma serves as the co-director of Messina.
 While at Loyola, Mike has taken part in several retreats and immersion trips including Road Trip, first year and senior retreat, UNITE, Spring Break Outreach and Encuentra El Salvador.
 He also served as president of Loyola's Phi Beta Kappa chapter and is a member of OUT Loyola - Loyola's LGBTQ group for faculty, staff and administrators.
 He is currently pursuing a doctoral degree in Higher Education Administration at the University of Maryland, College Park.